EXCLUSIVE-Vietnam's Bamboo Airways struggling to pay pilot wages; some depart - sources

 By Francesco Guarascio and Khanh Vu

-HANOI, Sept 26 (Reuters) - Some pilots have left Vietnam's restructuring Bamboo Airways in the last two months after late payments in salaries, according to two people familiar with the matter.
+HANOI, Sept 26 (Reuters) - Some pilots have left Vietnam's restructuring Bamboo Airways in the last two months after late salary payments, according to two people familiar with the matter.

-About 30 foreign pilots departed during that time, more than 10% of the airline's total pilot staff in June, according to one of the people, who declined to be identified as the information was not public.
+About 30 foreign pilots departed in that time, or more than 10% of the airline's total pilot staff in June, according to one of the people, who declined to be identified as the information was not public.

 A second person said some pilots had recently quit and others were dismissed.

-Embattled Bamboo, Vietnam's No. 3 airline, said in a statement to Reuters that it has undertaken drastic restructuring and those efforts encompass its route network, fleet and human resources.
+Embattled Bamboo, Vietnam's No. 3 airline, said in a statement to Reuters it has undertaken a drastic restructuring encompassing its route network, fleet and human resources.

 "Bamboo Airways has reduced a number of pilot personnel recently to serve this goal," the statement said, denying that late payments of salaries were the reason behind the departures.

-It did not respond to questions about how many pilots have left.
+It did not respond to questions about how many pilots had left.

 Messages seen by Reuters from an internal company chat forum that management uses to communicate with foreign pilots show some salary payments have been late.